Xbox One Spring Update Rolling Out With New UI, Beam Streaming, And Screen Time

 New UI

 The most noticeable change with this Xbox One update is, of course, the changes to the user interface (UI).
 The Home screen has been given a makeover to prioritize speed and performance.
-The title you’ve most recently played is prominently displayed at the top still, but is joined by smaller icons for the Game Hub, Clubs and Looking for Group, plus sharing options.
+The title you’ve most recently played is prominently displayed at the top still, but it is joined by smaller icons for the Game Hub, Clubs and Looking for Group, plus sharing options.

 Other recently played titles are listed below the main game shown and will display the same group of icons when hovered.
 The pins are still at the bottom of the screen and can be accessed quickly by pressing the right trigger on the Xbox One controller.
 However, the “My games & apps” icon has been moved to the top right of the Home screen with the tile just beneath it used to show updates like game download status.